Calcium and Heart Disease

 "It would be interesting to determine if supplementing with both vitamin D and calcium offsets the increase in risk seen with calcium supplementation alone.
 One such trial, the Women's Heart Initiative, which looked at a different population of women (younger, more often using hormone replacement therapy) who were also taking vitamin D in addition to calcium, did not any find an increased risk of heart disease or stroke.
 Also, none of the trials in this study were designed to specifically look at the risk of heart disease.
 I think we need more information before coming to any absolute conclusions."

 Food Sources Are Best

 Food Sources Show No Risk

 The good news is that the studies suggesting that calcium raises the risk of heart attacks point solely to calcium supplements.
 "Calcium obtained directly from food sources show no such risk.
-In fact, two studies of U.S. women showed an inverse relationship between dietary calcium intake and cardiovascular death, meaning that the greater the dietary intake, the lower the risk of death from heart disease and the main type of
+In fact, two studies of U.S. women showed an inverse relationship between dietary calcium intake and cardiovascular death, meaning that the greater the dietary intake, the lower the risk of death from heart disease and the main type of stroke," said Feinberg.

 Toss the Tabs

 Given the fact that calcium supplements only have a modest effect on increasing bone density, Feinberg recommends obtaining calcium through food rather than supplements.
 "Calcium obtained from dietary sources may be preferable and has not been associated with the potential increased risk of heart disease."

 Food Sources for Calcium